 Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.
 The area also includes microstates Monaco, San Marino and Vatican City.

-Note that not all countries in the Schengen Area are European Union (EU) members, such as Norway and Switzerland
+Note that not all countries in the Schengen Area are European Union (EU) members – this is the case for Iceland, Liechtenstein, Norway and Switzerland.

 Bulgaria, Croatia, Cyprus and Romania are candidate countries and may join the area in the future.
 The UK and Ireland are not part of the Schengen agreement so travel between UK/Ireland and the Netherlands requires a standard passport control.

 There are officially no passport controls for travel between Schengen countries.
-However, due to the ongoing refugee crisis it could be that the EU reinstates some forms of Schengen passport checks at certain points.
+However, travel has been made more difficult recently due to the regulations in response to the so-called ‘coronavirus’ issue.

 Short Stays: Visa-Free, Schengen Tourist/Business Visa